Skip navigation

 Look to the Past to Build Your Future

 Love history?
 Want to make a career out of it?
-Regent’s Associate of Arts in History will help you gain knowledge of important historical periods as you explore events and cultures from a global perspective.
+Regent’s Associate of Arts in History can help you gain knowledge of important historical periods as you explore events and cultures from a global perspective.
 Study courses in U.S. history, Western civilization, economics and more—all presented from a Christian worldview.

 On Campus, Online